kevinhub-tech/PRG/README.md

 ### Further Explaination

-For the further detail of the project, you can check it out here.<a href="https://drive.google.com/drive/folders/1FUtBorB0mu6eScg49ba6w-05Qk0d9jeP?usp=sharing"> Click the link!</a>
+For further detail of the project, you can check it out here.<a href="https://drive.google.com/drive/folders/1FUtBorB0mu6eScg49ba6w-05Qk0d9jeP?usp=sharing"> Click the link!</a>